arguiot/DisplayJS/README.md

 ```bash
 49qzWTyu4awZFpnVRUZHCQE8xz1bcoRkCQh1nrRsTHg3if6osQqVXRoFAyGYvhDR4pZ4w8WTKQDykYy5Z2Sj6i9TAj2fiBr
 ```
-**OR**
-If you don't have any money, you can simply leave your computer all the night 🌙 on our [website](https://display.js.org) and it will simply mine cryptocurrency via [CoinHive](https://coinhive.com)

 ## Contributing

 Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.